top of page

 The idea of a performance venue became something far greater.
 We designed an educational hub, not just a stage:

-• 3,000 sq. ft. dance studio with sprung floors and professional design.
+• 2,000 sq. ft. dance studio with sprung floors and professional design

-• Instrument Repair Program — a first-in-the-nation high school CTE pathway, created in partnership with Music & Arts, ensuring equity of access while providing students with career-ready skills.
+• Instrument Repair Program—ensuring equity of access while providing students with career-ready skills

 Equity as the Cornerstone